J. E. Franklin: Playwright

 With the closing of the Freedom Schools, Franklin returned to New York.
-She served as a youth director at the Neighborhood House in Buffalo, New York, from 1964 to 1965.
+She served as a youth director at the Neighborhood House in Buffalo, from 1964 to 1965.
 On the advice of her agent, Jim Bohan, Franklin sent her work out to theaters using just her initials, J.e., and not her name, Jennie Elizabeth, because "They didn't want women.
 If you talk to white women and Asian women who are playwrights, they'll tell you the same thing.
 They didn't want them either.
 So there was a gender thing."
 She made the "e" for Elizabeth a lower-case "e", and wrote her name "J.e.
 Franklin", "Because if I put a big 'E' then they'd figure, 'Okay, this is a man.'
 If I put the little 'e,' there's, 'Hmm, I wonder?'
 Good.
 Keep wondering.
 I like that.
 Let 'em wonder."

 In 1966, she wrote the play Two Flowers, which was produced by the New Feminist Theatre.
 She also wrote the first version of her play, Mau Mau Room, in 1966.

 Her next play was the children's rock opera The In-Crowd: Rock Opera in One Act.
 It was produced by Woodie King Jr..
 He was the Cultural Arts Director for the Mobilization of Youth (MOY) from 1965 to 1970.
 MOY was a social service agency designed to provide instruction, job training, counseling, and mental health services for delinquent youth on the Lower East Side.
 King collaborated on the music and dance.
 The In-Crowd played at the International Youth Festival in the Youth Pavilion at the Montreal Expo in 1967, which Franklin attended.